subvertnormality/mosaic/README.md

 In _Mosaic_, notes aren't strictly bound to a single scale.
 Instead, they are valued by their position within the chosen scale, measured by distance from the root.
 Take C major for instance: C is your starting point.
 One step up brings you to D, and one step down lands on B. If you were to change the applied scale to E minor, the root of your pattern would now be E, one step up would output F sharp, one down would be D.

 _Mosaic_ ensures you remain within your selected scale although there are ways to experiment with notes outside of it too.
-You'll find several methods to adjust scales seamlessly as you go, which we'll cover shortly.
+You'll find several methods to adjust scales as you go, which we'll cover shortly.

 ### Channel